 PHA views the conversion of public housing units to project-based assistance under the RAD program as a critically important component of its housing preservation and expansion strategy.
 Through RAD conversion, PHA is able to access private equity (primarily through the Low Income Housing Tax Credit program) and other funds to invest in existing PHA developments as well as to leverage new funding to replace obsolete scattered site units and "transfer assistance" to other new developments.
-Table 12 below provides summary information on PHA's current plans to convert existing public housing units to project-based assistance through the RAD program, and to transfer public housing assistance from vacant, non-viable scattered site units to new developments that will be subsidized through long-term project-based assistance contracts in FY 2020.
-For informational purposes, Table 13 includes those developments that PHA has converted through the RAD program, as well as the developments PHA expects to convert through the RAD program through the close of FY 2019, including transfer of assistance developments.
+Table 12 below provides summary information on PHA's current plans to convert existing public housing units to project-based assistance through the RAD program, and to transfer public housing assistance from vacant, non-viable scattered site units to new developments that will be subsidized through long-term project-based assistance contracts in FY 2021.
+For informational purposes, Table 13 includes those developments that PHA has converted through the RAD program, as well as the developments PHA expects to convert through the RAD program through the close of FY 2020, including transfer of assistance developments.
 Actual timetables for conversion and/or PHA's decision to proceed with conversion may vary from the information included below, depending on various factors including project feasibility determinations, project financing, timetables for HUD and other approvals and other factors.

-The timetable for RAD conversions extends beyond FY 2020 and continues to be refined in consultation with HUD and PHA's resident leadership.
+The timetable for RAD conversions extends beyond FY 2021 and continues to be refined in consultation with HUD and PHA's resident leadership.
 The listed projects may be modified in the future, and are subject to approval by HUD and the PHA Board of Commissioners.
+Due to variances in development plans and schedules, projects listed may appear in prior or future Annual Plans.
 PHA may apply for additional RAD conversions beyond those shown in Tables 12 and 13.